alexmcdermid/gap4/README.md

 2. Non logged-in users can only use the rhyme finder.

 Note that this website is best viewed on mobile devices!
+This was developed with mobile first in mind so when viewing - please ** right click on the page and select 'inspect', then click the button in the top left of the inspector box as displayed in the linked photo **

 ### Technologies Used
 - HTML